fmelan/heureka-opc/README.md

 # heureka-opc
-One Product and Category Test Assignement
+One Product and Category Test Assignment

 ## Running with Docker Compose